Storm Highway by Dan Robinson

 Leader details

 The following images are zoomed crops of the original slide, showing each of the five leaders and their termination in mid-air.
 Notice the upward branching, characteristic of a ground-to-cloud discharge.
-Had the leaders been able to reach into the cloud, their channel paths would have carried high current in the form of bright return strokes.
 Click images to enlarge

 Leader completion to full discharge

 The following 35mm slide was taken on the same night at the same location (from a different vantage point).
-In this slide, a full ground-to-cloud lightning discharge is occuring to one of the towers.
+In this slide, the leaders reached cloud base and beyond, resulting in a full-intensity illumination of the channel.
 The video above also shows this discharge and attendant thunder.

 In this instance, the video camera captured one frame showing a leader propagating upward from the tower tip:

-In this case, the leader did not terminate in mid air, but continued into the cloud and completed a full discharge sequence as shown in the slide above.
+In this case, the leader did not terminate in mid air, but reached cloud base and beyond, resulting in a full-intensity illumination of the channel. as shown in the slide above.

 Other incomplete upward-moving lightning leaders and thunder sounds